sverweij/dependency-cruiser/doc/real-world-samples.md

 When your app becomes big, dependency graphs on module level will become impractical.
-Dependency-cruiser can consolidate modules (+ their dependencies) and color them.
+Dependency-cruiser can consolidate modules (+ their dependencies) and colour them.
 Consolidation works out of the box for many repositories, but can be [configured](./rules-reference.md#archi) to your [own liking](./rules-reference.md#reporteroptions).

 Here's the resulting get high level dependency graph for berry: